Shar pei

 Medium

-Dogs and bitches should weigh around 18kg
+Males and females should weigh around 18kg

 Obedience, Tracking, Agility, Hunting